 - Вы предпочитаете читать эту страницу на украинском языке?

 If you have an activity that generates income in Belgium, this income must be declared to the State.
 There are several ways in which you can your own business, with different statutes and therefore different formalities.

 SETTING UP AS SELF-EMPLOYED

-Ukrainian nationals who want to set up as self-employed must, with some exceptions, apply for a professional card.
+Ukrainian nationals who want to set up as self-employed no longer need to apply for a professional card

 Those residing in the Brussels-Capital Region or in Wallonia and starting up as an individual, or those creating a company with its head office in these two regions, must prove their entrepreneurial abilities, namely basic management knowledge and professional skills if applicable.
 Practical experience or a diploma acquired in Ukraine can be used as proof, according to the same rules as any non-EU national.